leandro-cervelin/cf_api_net_core/README.md

 # .NET 9.0 API Example

-A simple .NET 9.0 API leveraging SQL Server and Entity Framework Core for robust data operations.
+A simple .NET 9.0 API using SQL Server and Entity Framework Core.

 ## Features
 - **Unit and Integration Testing** for quality assurance.